 |Auto-Center||by the game|

 Before making these changes, I found the game fun, but often annoyingly hard to control.
 After applying these settings, I was no longer fighting with the force feedback and I finally had complete control over the car.
 This makes the game so much more enjoyable to play because you can actually control the car in difficult situations.
 I highly recommend you try these settings.

-You may also be interested in the Best Wheel Settings for Assetto Corsa.
-For that game, we can actually calibrate the wheel's force feedback to create an even power delivery across all levels.
+You may also be interested in the Best Wheel Settings for Dirt Rally 2.0 and the Best Wheel Settings for Assetto Corsa.
+For Assetto Corsa, we can actually calibrate the wheel's force feedback to create an even power delivery across all levels.
 It can make a huge difference.